Watch this short video to learn how ticket rating works:

 - Recent rating: Great/Okay/Not good (if there were more ratings)

-If you click on the tooltip next to the ticket rating status, it’ll take you directly to the automated workflow settings, where you can set up the process for collecting ticket ratings.
+If you click on the tooltip next to the ticket rating status, it’ll take you directly to the workflow settings, where you can set up the process for collecting ticket ratings.

 In the ticket’s communication feed, you can see all ratings added by your customer, along with optional comments.
 You can’t change or delete a rating if you’re an agent.